microbuilder/LPC11U_LPC13U_CodeBase/src/drivers/filters/iir/README.md

 ## Which Filter Version Should I Use (int32_t or float)? ##

-Two versions of this filter are included, one that uses single-precision floating point values (iir_f.c), and another that uses 32-bit signed integers (iir_t.c).
+Two versions of this filter are included, one that uses single-precision floating point values (iir_f.c), and another that uses 32-bit signed integers (iir_i.c).

 There are advantages and tradeoffs to both of these implementations that you should be aware of when using them!

 ### Integer Advantages/Limitations ###

-The advantage of the integer version is that it will be much faster, particularly if you use an ^2 alpha value (2, 4, 8, 16, 32, 64 or 128) since this allows the compiler to replace a division operation with a simple (single-cycle) shift.
+The advantage of the integer version is that it will be much faster ... particularly if you use an ^2 alpha value -- 2, 4, 8, 16, 32, 64 or 128 -- since this allows the compiler to replace a division operation with a simple (single-cycle) shift.

-The disadvantage is that at smaller alpha values (<24 or so) the filter will never reach 99.9% of the new value, regardless of how many samples are presented.
+The disadvantage is that at smaller alpha values (<24 or so) the filter will never reach 99.9% of the new value, regardless of how many samples are presented, and the output isn't nearly as smooth as the floating point version.
 As such, the integer version is really only appropriate for higher alpha values and quicker responses.

 ### Floating Point Advantages/Limitations ###